Malaria & Safety – Ankarafantsika NP

 Wildlife Viewing

 There are no dangerous large mammals in Madagascar or in Ankarafantsika in particular.
 You might well see some snakes in the park but all Malagasy snakes are non-venomous.
-Some scorpions and spiders are venomous, but bites are very rare.
+Some scorpions and spiders are venomous, but stings and bites are very rare.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.